- CERi Programs

 The ten ethical principles outlined here are derived from several literature sources that are community-driven, institutional, and/or academic.
 We consider these principles to be of paramount importance to the fair and equitable engagement between researchers and communities.
 They also align with CERi’s Values and Principles that are centred on five key beliefs: social transformation, reciprocal and respectful relationships, Indigenous-led research, equal partnerships and equity, diversity and inclusion.
 These values are intended to be responsive to the evolving priorities within communities and reflect the urgent challenges associated with a rapidly changing world.

 Similarly, the list of 10 CER Ethical Principles is neither an exhaustive list, nor is it universally agreed-upon.
 However, it does take up the work and key ideas of more than forty CER resources that were examined for a literature review.
-If you are a community-engaged researcher or community partner/collaborator, we encourage you to ask questions of your CER project, and to ensure that the design has built in adequate time and space for ethical considerations.
+If you are a community-engaged researcher or community partner/collaborator, we encourage you to read through and utilize these resources, to engage in a broad dialogue about your CER project, and to ensure that the design has built in adequate time and space for ethical considerations and collaborator / partner compensation.

 How to use this resource:

 We have designed this resource so that you may download the entire set of ten principles in one document, or you may choose key principles that are of interest to you and your work.
 Each principle can be viewed in its own tab, and you may download a two-page pdf that contains an overview, key considerations, and questions to ask yourself.
 We hope that you find this resource helpful as you embark on your CER project.

 For more information on FNIGC and an abundance of resources, see https://fnigc.ca

 For the full online document, see https://files.cssspnql.com/index.php/s/8aBAkl1pjHeOWd0